 The tendency of bed bugs to hide in cracks and crevices can make them difficult to eradicate as standard insecticide sprays may not penetrate into these voids effectively.

-If insecticide sprays are to be used then they should be applied using a U.L.V (ultra low volume) applicator.
+If insecticide sprays are to be used then we would apply them using a U.L.V (ultra low volume) application equipment.
 This equipment (not to be confused with foggers or bug bombs) creates selectively sized very small droplets of insecticide solution that penetrate into voids and coat the bed bugs skin far more effectively than fogs or larger sized droplets.
-This has the added benefit of minimising the amount of insecticide used; which in turn minimises any risk to human health.
+This has the added benefit of minimising the amount of insecticide used and prevents the appearance of insecticide marks on furnishings whilst minimising the level of exposure to chemicals for the occupants.

 Treating Bed Bugs With Heat

-The use of various types of heat treatment are amongst the best ways of getting rid of bed bugs and this is the approach that we usually use.
+The use of various types of heat treatment are amongst the best ways of getting rid of bed bugs and we will usually use some form of direct heat application in our Bed Bug treatments.
 The heat treatment methods involve killing the bugs (and the eggs) by either:

-- Using a commercial super heated "dry type" steamer to the infested areas (mattresses, fabrics and furnishings) or
+- Using a commercial super heated "dry type" steamer to directly apply heat to particular infested areas (mattresses, fabrics and furnishings) or

 - Using special heaters to raise the temperature of the whole room/house to around 60 degrees Celsius and maintaining that temperature for around 2 hours.